DS1TPT/ABF_Lang/README.md

 READY(0,00000)>>
 ```
-When the interpreter is started, the size and range of the int and double data types are displayed as shown in the screen above.
+If the interpreter is started in prompt mode, the size and range of the int and double data types are displayed as shown in the screen above.
 It also prints the size of memory, size of commands that can be entered per line, and endianness.
 When the interpreter processed command(s) and waits for the next command, the following is output:
 ```
 READY(x,yyyyy)>>